 You have several rights relating to your personal information e.g. a right to get access to your personal information or request us to correct or update incorrect information.
 For more information about your rights please contact us at the address below.
 If you wish to raise a complaint about on how we have handled your personal information, you can contact our Data Compliance Officer at firstname.lastname@example.org

 We hope that we can address any concerns you may have, but you can always contact the Information Commissioner’s Office (ICO).
 For more information, visit www.ico.org.uk

-Unless you have told us not to, we will send you information relating to products and services that we think will be of interest to you.
-If you change your mind and no longer want to receive these communications you can tell us at any time by contacting our marketing department.
+If you have chosen to opt-in to our marketing communications, we may send you information relating to products and services that we think will be of interest to you, from time to time.
+If you change your mind and no longer want to receive these communications you can tell us at any time by contacting our marketing department at marketing department.
 We will not share your information with third parties for their own marketing purposes without your consent.